jkvgo/carousel-bbdo/README.md

 # carousel-bbdo
 Exercise application for BBDO

-Simple base app with react, hot-reload &amp; sass.
+Simple base app with react, hot-reload &amp; sass, babel and WEBPACK.

 `npm install` to install the all needed node modules.